MuffinMario/Old-Darkorbit-Project-2009-Cpp/README.md

 ## Feature list
 - Able to connect to the spacemap.swf by user information through the database
-- Movement Manager to prevent cheaty movement (this is not decently working for the pure reason of the  0|1 packet (movement packet) doing some nonsense calculations, which I might modify once I get the motivation to)
+- Movement Manager to prevent cheaty movement
 - Implemented easy-to-use Packet builder
 - Reads all maps from the database and build the maps accordingly (the whole star system should be accessible)
 - Sounds & Music